tklijnsma/mlhepethmeeting/README.md

     source mlhepenvironment/bin/activate
     pip install -r requirements.txt

 (This may take some time to install all the packages).
+This will let you run most notebooks, although some need extra packages.